-Amending legacy documents preemptively, particularly for multi-currency debt, needs to be balanced with the practical reality of the absence of developed convention, methodologies and infrastructures for alternatives to the underlying IBOR benchmarks.
+Amending legacy documents preemptively, particularly for multi-currency debt, needs to be balanced with the practical reality of the absence of developed convention, methodologies and infrastructure for alternatives to the underlying IBOR benchmarks.

 On the buy-side, purchasers of debt maturing after 2021 will need to look closely at the underlying loan documentation and the existence of any fall-back language.
 On the sell-side it may be increasingly difficult to trade debt that does not adequately address the need to transition to new benchmark rates after that date.
-Marketing information, including information memorandums, may need to address how loans referring LIBOR may operate through any discontinuance or transition period, or at least include appropriate disclaimers.
+Risk disclosures may need to be made.
+Marketing information, including information memorandums, may need to address how loans referencing LIBOR may operate through any discontinuance or transition period, or at least include appropriate disclaimers.